4nd3r0n/example-navigationbar-flet/README.md

 # A Example NavigationBar Flet App

-An example of a NavigationBar Flet App.
+A example of a NavigationBar Flet App.

 To run the app